 If you don't plan to leave at least half of your property to your spouse, either through your will or outside it, you should consult a lawyer—unless your spouse willingly consents in writing to your plan.

 Disinheriting children.
 Generally, it's perfectly legal to disinherit a child.
-If, however, it appears that you didn't mean to disinherit a child—the most common example is a child born after you made your will—then the child has the right to claim part of your property.
+If, however, it appears that you didn't mean to disinherit a child—the most common example is a child born after you made your will—or if your intent is ambiguous, then the child might have the right to claim part of your property.
 For more information, see Inheritance Rights.

 Very few wills are ever challenged in court.
 When they are, it's usually by a close relative who feels somehow cheated out of a share of the deceased person's property.
 To get an entire will invalidated, someone must go to court and prove that it suffers from a fatal flaw: the signature was forged, you weren't of sound mind when you made the will, or you were unduly influenced by someone.